voxpelli/node-connect-pg-simple/README.md

 ## Changelog

+### Next

+* Fix: Relax the engine requirements – accept newer versions of Node.js/iojs as well

 ### 3.0.2

 * Fix: Added support for [sails](http://sailsjs.org/) by supporting sending the full Express 3 object into the plugin